ridwanxyzcloud/ETL-Pipeline-with-Talend-and-AzureSQL-For-Financial-Analysis/README.md

 - 👋 Hi, I’m Ridwan Badmus
-- 👀 I’m a certified Data Engineer and a junior DevOps Engineer
+- 👀 A certified Data Engineer and DevOps Engineer
 - 🌱 I have a curious mind, and always seeking to learn
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data engineering and DevOps Projects
 - 📫 you can reach me on linkedIn : https://www.linkedin.com/in/ridwanbadmus